-Our church building is temporarily closed but our Sunday services at 10.30am and Wednesday meetings at 8pm will continue online and you are warmly invited to join us to find healing, comfort and guidance.
+For the time being our church building is closed but our Sunday services at 10.30am and Wednesday meetings at 8pm will continue online and you are warmly invited to join us to find healing, comfort and guidance.

 To access services, please click on ‘Join us online’ and scroll down to Zoom.

 You can also listen to recordings on Soundcloud in the same area of this website.